Xu Lei (footballer)

-Xu Lei (徐磊; born 11 January 2000) is a Chinese footballer plays as a midfielder.
+Xu Lei (徐磊; born 11 January 2000) is a Chinese footballer who plays as a midfielder for China League Two club Shanghai Second.

 Club career

-Xu Lei would play for the Shanghai Shenhua youth team before being loaned out to second tier club Inner Mongolia Zhongyou on 30 July 2020.
-He would make his debut on 13 September 2020, in a league game against Beijing Sport University that ended in a 1-0 defeat.
-The following season he was loaned out again to another second tier club in Meizhou Hakka on 14 April 2021.
-He would make his debut on 25 April 2021, in a league game against Xinjiang Tianshan Leopard that ended in a 2-1 victory.
+Xu Lei would play for the Shanghai Shenhua youth team before being loaned out to second-tier club Inner Mongolia Zhongyou on 30 July 2020.
+He would make his debut on 13 September 2020, in a league game against Beijing Sport University that ended in a 1–0 defeat.
+The following season he was loaned out again to another second-tier club in Meizhou Hakka on 14 April 2021.
+He would make his debut on 25 April 2021, in a league game against Xinjiang Tianshan Leopard that ended in a 2–1 victory.
 He would be part of the squad that gained promotion to the top tier after coming second within the division at the end of the 2021 China League One campaign.